LEARNAcademy/Assessments-2018/Week-1.md

 #### 4. Describe a closure, what is it good for and how do you recognize one?

   //Your Answer
+  To be honest I didn't understand this principal before I Googled it.

   //Googled Answer
+  Functions, aren't just functions, they are also closures.
+The function body has access to variables that assigned outside the body of the function.
+This means you don't have to hand in global variables as arguments in your function as it can access them already.

 #### 5. What's the difference between =, ==, and === in JavaScript?